Recommended children's booklists sorted by age or topic

 50 Best Books for Year 6 (Children Aged 10-11)

 Welcome to BooksForTopics’ recommended reading list for Year 6.
-If you’re looking for a list of the best books for children in Year 6, you’ve come to the right place.
-Our team of experts has selected a list of the 50 best books for children aged 10-11.
-We’ve tried to include something for all tastes – so look out for off-the-map kingdoms, thunder lizards, clocks that strike thirteen and the scariest school trip ever…
+If you’re looking for a list of the best books for Year 6, you’ve come to the right place.
+Our team of experts has selected a list of the 50 best books for Year 6 to read.
+We’ve tried to include something for all tastes – so look out for off-the-map kingdoms, school photographers, Hollywood blockbusters and bubble tea…

-With a mix of classic and contemporary titles, our selection of recommended reads is designed to provide children with a diverse range of literature that will encourage them to become lifelong readers.
-Our list includes popular Y6 books such as Skandar and the Unicorn ThiefMurder Most Unladylike and Artemis Fowl as well as lesser-known treasures that are equally delightful, like Emmy Levels Up and Running Out of Time.
+With a mix of classic and contemporary titles, our selection of recommended reads is designed to provide Year 6 children with a diverse range of literature that will encourage them to develop a love of reading.
+Our list includes popular Y6 books such as Skandar and the Unicorn ThiefMurder Most Unladylike and Artemis Fowl as well as lesser-known treasures that are equally delightful, like The Viewer and Angel of Grasmere.

-Browse the Y6 booklist below or scroll down to find more purchasing options and printable resources.
+Browse the Y6 reading list below or scroll down to find more purchasing options and printable resources.

 1941.
 War is raging.
 And one angry boy has been sent to the city, where bombers rule the skies.
 There, Joseph will live with Mrs F, a gruff woman with no fondness for children.
 Her only loves are the rundown zoo she owns and its mighty silverback gorilla, Adonis.
 As the weeks pass, bonds deepen and secrets are revealed, but if the bombers set Adonis rampaging free, will either of them be able to end the life of the one thing they truly love?